Rolandisimo1/concert-discovery/README.md

 # 🎸 Local Concert Discovery

-Automatically finds upcoming concerts near Denver, filters them to your taste using Claude AI, and builds a Spotify playlist — every Sunday.
+Automatically finds upcoming concerts near Raleigh, filters them to your taste using Claude AI, and builds a Spotify playlist — every Sunday.

 ## How it works